haagahelia/devops-course/docs/monitoring/security.md

 You can run CodeQL from the command line ([CodeQL CLI](https://docs.github.com/en/code-security/codeql-cli/getting-started-with-the-codeql-cli/about-the-codeql-cli)) or integrate with Visual Studio Code using the [CodeQL extension](https://marketplace.visualstudio.com/items?itemName=github.vscode-codeql).

+#### Example

 In this course, we learn how to integrate CodeQL to your Github workflows.
 Clone the following Java project [repository](https://github.com/juhahinkula/codeql-demo.git).

 The project is a basic user management system built with Spring Boot and Gradle.
 Our goal is to set up a CodeQL analysis workflow that runs automatically whenever code is pushed to the main branch.
+You don't need to build Java projects to run CodeQL analysis.
+You can Read more about that in [code scanning for compiled languages](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/codeql-code-scanning-for-compiled-languages).

 To begin, create a new workflow file named `codeql.yml` in the `.github\workflows` directory.
 Specify a descriptive name for the workflow and configure the events that will trigger its execution: